Rise to Success: Career Highlights of Rich Hill (pitcher)

 December 5, 2016: Re-signed with the Dodgers

-On December 5, 2016, Rich Hill re-signed with the Dodgers to a three-year, $48 million contract.
+On December 5, 2016, Rich Hill re-signed with the Dodgers to a three-year, $48 million, contract.

-December 31, 2019: Signed a contract with the Minnesota Twins
+December 31, 2019: Signed with the Minnesota Twins

 On December 31, 2019, Rich Hill signed a one-year contract with the Minnesota Twins.

-July 29, 2020: Made his Twins debut
+July 29, 2020: Made Twins debut

-On July 29, 2020, Rich Hill made his debut with the Minnesota Twins.
+On July 29, 2020, Rich Hill made his Twins debut.

 February 17, 2021: Signed with the Tampa Bay Rays

-On February 17, 2021, Rich Hill signed a one-year contract with the Tampa Bay Rays.
+On February 17, 2021, Rich Hill signed a one-year, $2.5 million contract with the Tampa Bay Rays.

 July 23, 2021: Traded to the New York Mets